 T76.12XA – Child physical abuse, suspected, initial encounter

 Differential Diagnosis & Pitfalls

-- The examining physician should be aware of culturally based practices such as cupping, coining, spooning, moxibustion, and caida de la mollera to be able to differentiate their accompanying signs from physical abuse.
+- The examining physician should be aware of such as cupping, coining, spooning, moxibustion, and caida de la mollera to be able to differentiate their accompanying signs from physical abuse.